daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

  ![Excel 9](https://github.com/user-attachments/assets/c03465d5-e269-4cc3-96ab-194736762585)

 - Insight
 - 6,250 employees had high performance with respect to KPIs grade value more than 80

-  - The number of high performing employees was highest bewteen the ages of 31-40, with 2,048 males and 981 females
+  - The number of high performing employees was highest bewteen the ages of 31-40,with 2,048 males and 981 females

   - Employees between the ages of 21-30 had 1474 males and 632 females with high performance

   - 2,879 employees with high performance lived at near distance to work, 2,146 lived far from work while 1225 lived very far from work

-  - Among the 6,250 with high performance, 4,123 employee held barchelors degree, 133 were below secondary school and 1,783 had Masters degree and above
+  - Among the 6,250 with high performance, 4,123 employees held barchelors degree, 133 were below secondary school and 1,783 had Masters degree and above

   - Among the 6,250 employees with high performance, 6,211 had Low training level, 36 had Minimal training while 3 were Highly trained

-  - Among the 6,250 employees with high performance, 3,450 were recruited from other channels, 2,631 from sourcing while 169 were referred
+  - Among the 6,250 employees with high performance, 3,450 were recruited from other channels, 2631 from sourcing while 169 were referred

+- 11,165 employees had low performance with respect to KPIs grade value more than 80

+  - The numbers of low performing employees was highest bewteen the ages of 31-40,with 3, 721 males and 1,473 females

+  - A total of 11,165 employees had low performnce, 8,048 males and 3,117 females.

+  - 4,980 employees with low performance lived at near distance to work, 3,773 lived far from work while 2412 lived very far from work

+  - Among the 11,165 with low performance, 7,394 employees held barchelors degree, 153 were below secondary school and 3,058 had Masters degree and above

+  - Among the 11,165 with low performance, 11,015 had Low training level, 143 had Minimal training while 7 were Highly trained

+  - Among the 11,165 with low performance, 6,299 were recruited from other channels, 4,718 from sourcing while 148 were referred